-One of my personal biggest challenges with being a home school parent is where to put our materials so our living areas don’t look like a classroom 24/7.
-I have found a few Easy Ways to Store Homeschool Materials that have helped me not only stay on top of things and be more organized but also keep my entire house from looking like a classroom.
+One of my personal biggest challenges with being a home school parent is where to put our materials so our living areas (and van) don’t look like a classroom 24/7.
+We've been homeschooling for over 7 years now and during that time I've amassed a lot of curriculum, art & craft supplies, science kits, and a lot of reading books.
+These easy ways to store homeschool materials that have helped me not only stay on top of things and be more organized but also keep my entire house from looking like a classroom!

 (2) Use existing bookshelves and cabinets for storage.
 Consolidate as needed and use existing bookshelves for storing curriculum, teacher guides, binders and portfolios.
 Those under stairway cabinets or odd shelves in closets can be great out of the way storage locations for supplies not used every day.
 Things like projectors, white boards or art supplies can easily be tucked away for future use.

 (3) Purchase small crates or storage bins for each student.
 For under $5 per student at a local discount store you can purchase small shoebox sized bins or crates for your children to store their crayons, markers, erasers, pencils, rulers and other miscellaneous supplies in.
-I find it works best to keep each child’s separate to keep arguments over “she/he is using my” at bay.
+I find it works best to keep all supplies as a collective group with no ownership to keep arguments over “she/he is using my” at bay, but some families find that keeping ownership clearly defined works better for them.

 (5) Store larger items in Closets or under beds when not in use.
-My younger students use a cork board and small chalkboard that were given to us by a local school.
+My younger students use a cork board and small chalkboard that were given to us.
 They are too large to keep out every day in our living area but when we are finished using them can be easily stored under one of our beds or in the back of the coat closet in our hall.

 Join the newsletter